Sustainability Spotlight: Out to Sea Expedition Company

 Founded in 2019 by Ketchikan locals Eric Lunde and Delaney Murphy, Out to Sea Expedition Company is an outdoor adventure business specializing in small group, nature & wildlife eco-tours aboard fully inflatable Zodiacs.
 The couple was inspired by their mutual love of the pristine wilderness and wildness of Alaska, and a desire to share their beautiful home with visitors from around the world in a way that is both responsible and authentically Alaskan.
 Eric has worked in the maritime industry in Alaska for over 25 years and Delaney comes from a local commercial fishing family, so they are both at home on the ocean and enjoy sharing the magic of Southeast Alaska with their guests.
 Out to Sea Expeditions caters to adventurous visitors that want to get off the beaten path and explore Alaska with all of their senses.

-Out to Sea Expeditions was established with the belief that we can have fun and explore our world, while also being good stewards of our environment and community.
-We created our company to be environmentally, socially, and economically sustainable, and though starting a small tourism business 8 months before a global pandemic was less than ideal, we never wavered from our commitment.
-In addition to our Adventure Green Alaska certification, Out to Sea is currently the only 1% for the Planet business operating in Ketchikan.
-We are also members of Whale SENSE and use our required stewardship project to focus on removing marine debris and participating in citizen science.
+They created their company to be environmentally, socially, and economically sustainable, and though starting a small tourism business 8 months before a global pandemic was less than ideal, they never wavered from their commitment.
+In addition to their Adventure Green Alaska certification, Out to Sea is currently the only 1% for the Planet business operating in Ketchikan.
+They are also members of Whale SENSE and use their required stewardship project to focus on removing marine debris and participating in citizen science.

-It’s easier to build sustainability into your business from the beginning, but it’s never too late to implement positive change.
-Tourism businesses do not exist in a vacuum, and we need to consider the way our activities impact the environment and communities in which we operate.
-Start with identifying areas where your business can improve/reduce negative impacts, then move to finding ways your operations can benefit the surrounding ecosystem (this includes both the natural environment, local communities, cultures etc.) We’re all learning, and you won’t always get it right, but progress is more important than perfection when it comes to developing a more sustainable tourism industry.
+Out to Sea Expedition Company recommends to businesses who are seeking to implement sustainable practices to start from the beginning, but it’s never too late to enact positive change.
+They suggest for businesses to consider the ways that their activities may impact the environment and communities they operate in.
+Out to Sea Expedition Company recommends to first identify areas where your business can reduce negative impacts, then move to finding ways your operations can benefit the surrounding ecosystem (this includes both the natural environment, local communities, cultures etc.).
+They say that “we’re all learning, and you won’t always get it right, but progress is more important than perfection when it comes to developing a more sustainable tourism industry”.

 To learn more about Out to Sea Expedition Company, visit their Green Business profile and their website.